JawadBakhtiari/connectedHealthPoseApp/djangoWebAppStaff/README.md

 python3 manage.py runserver
 ```
 Note the ip address and port number that is returned, this is needed on the front-end to connect to the back-end.

-Visit [here](https://github.com/realRickyNguyen/ExpoCAMwithTensor) to clone and run the mobile application.